Kshitij1919/Design-and-Research-Portfolio/README.md

 # Design-and-Research-Portfolio
-This Repository is a centralized platform for accessing all my Design Game Design and Research Projects.
+This Repository is a centralized platform for accessing all my Game Design and Research Projects.

 ## Histroy Of Video Games
 This Infographic Illustrates my analysis of the significant events that shaped the Gaming Industry from the 1950s to 2010s.